A Straightforward Guide for Modern Merchants

 - Motivations — What motivates them to get out of bed in the morning?
 What keeps them at a job for a long period?
 What are they looking for in their work environment?

-Top Tip: For many retail roles, experience isn’t everything — so focus on personality, skills and goals over qualifications.
+And remember, for many retail roles, experience isn’t everything.
+Focus on personality, skills, and motivations over qualifications.

-And remember, how you present your employer brand will directly affect the number and quality of candidates, so it’s important to get this one right.
+The way you position your employer brand will directly affect the number and quality of candidates you attract, so it’s important to get this one right.

 Here’s how to make sure your company culture is worthy of awesome applicants:

-- Empower candidates from day one: With an army of millennial and Gen Z candidates longing for autonomy in the workplace, it pays to hand candidates the reigns early-on.
+- Empower candidates from day one: With an army of millennial and Gen Z candidates longing for autonomy in the workplace, it pays to hand candidates the reins early on.
 Self-scheduling and flexible work shifts are a great way to show the next gen of retail talent you get it.